nedtaylor/diffstruc/README.md

 This will generate the `doc/html` directory, inside which, you will find `index.html`.
 By opening this file in a browser window, you will be able to view a nagivable documentation.

+A Read*the*Docs documentation providing guides on how to use the library is currently being developed but not yet available.

 Setup
 -----